The Comma ( , comma)

 One of the simplest uses of a comma is to separate items in a list.

 In a simple list, some writers place a comma before the final item; "diffusing, and reacting".
 You can decide which usage you prefer.
 A comma before the 'and' for the last item in the list is known as the Oxford comma.
 It does no harm and is common usage in America.
-If you leave it out, only a pedant would complain.
+If you leave it out, only a pedant would complain. - The physiological processes that control the daily cycle of sleep and wakefirst item in the list, comma separating items in the list hungersecond item in the list, comma separating items in the list activity levelsthird item in the list, comma separating items in the list body temperaturefourth item in the list, comma separating items in the list melatonin level in the bloodfifth item in the list, comma separating items in the list and many other physiological traits sixth (non-specific) item in the list are called the endogenous circadian rhythm.

-• The physiological processes that control the daily cycle of sleep and wake, hunger, activity levels, body temperature, melatonin level in the blood, and many other physiological traits are called the endogenous circadian rhythm.
 In this list, there is a comma before the final item; ", and many other physiological traits".
 This Oxford comma is helpful here because the items in the list are mainly phrases rather than single words and it's helpful to know immediately where the penultimate item ends.

 Comma for marking an adverbial